Best Amazon Prime Day 2018 deals: Smartwatches and fitness trackers

 Fitbit

 Fitbit Alta HR ($90): The Alta HR is the best all-around fitness tracker for most people and an incredible deal at $60 off.
 The Alta HR has a slim and stylish design with 7-day battery life, and all-day fitness and heart rate tracking capabilities.
-Read the CNET Fitbit Alta HR review.Buy a Fitbit Alta HR for $90
+Read the CNET Fitbit Alta HR review.SEE IT ON AMAZON

-Fitbit Versa Smartwatch ($160): The Fitbit Versa is the best fusion of smartwatch and general fitness tracker under $200 and on Prime Day you get $40 off.
-Read the CNET Fitbit Versa Smartwatch Review.

 Garmin

-Garmin Approach X40 GPS Golf Band ($182): The X40 fitness tracker is for golfers interested in a device that can be worn both on and off the course.
+Garmin Approach X40 GPS Golf Band ($182) : The X40 fitness tracker is for golfers interested in a device that can be worn both on and off the course.
 You can calculate distances from the green and hazards like sand bunkers and ponds on over 40,000 golf courses worldwide.
 It also doubles as an all-day fitness tracker for measuring things like steps, distance, calories burned, sleep and heart rate.
 Available in either white or black.
 Get 20-percent off.
-Read the CNET review of the Garmin Approach X40 Golf Band.Buy a Garmin Approach X40 GPS Golf Band for $182
+Read the CNET review of the Garmin Approach X40 Golf Band .

 Garmin Vívofit 4 ($60): Garmin's new basic tracker features a year's worth of battery life, is fully waterproof, has a slim design and a colorful display.
 Save $20 off.
-Read the CNET review of the Garmin Vívofit 4.Buy a Black Garmin Vívofit 4 in large for $60Buy a Black Garmin Vívofit 4 in small or medium for $60
+Read the CNET review of the Garmin Vívofit 4.SEE IT ON AMAZON

 Check back throughout the day for updated wearable deals.